 Since 1940, Snowbasin Resort has provided access to a healthy outdoor lifestyle for its guests.
 The safety, health, and well-being of our employees, guests, and the community have always been of the utmost importance.
 We continue to monitor and adjust our protocols and procedures based on current guidelines to ensure that everyone can safely enjoy all that our resort has to offer.

-Snowbasin Resort is committed to following all state and local health ordinances and will adjust operations and safety protocols as needed throughout the season to protect the health of guests, staff and community.
-Please check this page, social media channels and subscribe to email communication for the most up-to-date information.
+Snowbasin Resort is committed to following all state and local health ordinances and will adjust operations and safety protocols as needed throughout the year to protect the health of guests, staff and the community.
+Please check this page and social media channels and subscribe to email communication for the most up-to-date information.
 Expand the sections below to learn more about our plans for the season.

-Are you requiring reservations to ski and ride?
+Are you requiring reservations to visit the resort?